bayerf42/Lox68k/doc/extensions.md

 ## <a id="index"></a>Indexing lists and strings
-Both Lox68k's sequence types (lists and strings) can be indexed by a numerical index, with either goes from 0 to the length of the sequence minus one (when indexing from the left), or from minus 1 to minus the length (when indexing from the right).
+Both Lox68k's sequence types (lists and strings) can be indexed by an integer index, with either goes from 0 to the length of the sequence minus one (when indexing from the left), or from minus 1 to minus the length (when indexing from the right).
 So index 0 is the first element, and index -1 is the last element of the sequence.
 It is an error when an index is beyond those limits